News & Updates

 Screenshot of a Sankey diagram

-The new Superdiversity project website shows immigration and census data into interactive graphics and maps that showcase Canada’s changing landscapes and how socioeconomic indicators such as wealth, income, employment status and education play out across ethnic groups, generations of newcomers and neighbourhoods.
+The Superdiversity project website shows immigration and census data into interactive graphics and maps that showcase Canada’s changing landscapes and how socioeconomic indicators such as wealth, income, employment status and education play out across ethnic groups, generations of newcomers and neighbourhoods.

 Abstract image with the inscription Beyond Encounters: Podcast of the Encounters Research project